 Understanding the Medicaid Laws

 Colorado’s third-party liability statute provides that the lien “shall be in an amount that shall be the fullest extent allowed by federal law as applicable in this state, but not to exceed the amount of the medical assistance provided.”
 C.R.S. § 25.5-4-301(5)(a).
-The problem is when the settlement or jury verdict does not specify how much of the total award was allocated to medical expenses, as opposed to other damages, such as lost wages, impairment of quality of life, and pain and suffering.
+The problem is when the settlement or jury verdict does not specify how much of the total award was allocated to medical expenses, as opposed to other damages, such as:

 If the settlement or verdict fails to adequately apportion the medical damages, the task is left to the courts.
 See State Dep’t of Health Care Policy & Fin. v.
 S.P., 356 P.3d 1033, 1036 (Colo.
 Ct.
 App.
 2015).
 Up until June 2015, the courts used several different analyses based upon any reasonable means to determine such allocations.
 This changed with the Colorado Court of Appeals’ decision in State Dep’t of Health Care Policy & Fin. v.
 S.P., 356 P.3d 1033 (Colo.
 Ct.
 App.
 2015).